getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 #### Initialize the environment

-1. Open a new terminal and initialize as per the instructions for the [Quickstart Termainal]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/#quickstart-terminal)
+1. Open a new terminal and initialize as per the instructions for the [Quickstart Terminal]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/#quickstart-terminal)

 1. Check your environment